 *2011 report, The Role of Savings and Wealth in Reducing "Wilt" Between Expectations and College Attendance, by William Elliott and Sondra Beverly of the University of Kansas and Washington University in St. Louis.

-Programs work together – Nevada College Kick Start, Governor Guinn Millennium Scholarship, Nevada Prepaid Tuition and 529 plans can be used together to cover all expenses, including tuition, books and housing.
+Programs work together – Nevada College Kick Start, Governor Guinn Millennium Scholarship, Nevada Prepaid Tuition and 529 savings plans can be used together to cover all expenses, including tuition, books and housing.

 Use anywhere in the country – All 529 college savings programs can be used at any institution that accepts federal financial aid.

-Nevada programs benefit Nevadans – By selecting a Nevada plan, you will have access to benefits only available to Nevadans, including reduced fees, scholarships and matching programs.
+Nevada programs benefit Nevadans – By selecting a Nevada plan, you will have access to benefits only available to Nevadans, including reduced fees, scholarships and matching grant programs.

 Tax advantaged – Many plans offer tax-deferred growth.